Frequently Asked Questions (FAQs)

 Permits are available for purchase during the last week of July or the first week of August before the start of the new academic year.

-Campus Resident: R, S (Lomas), INS, and GR zones - Thursday, July 25 at 7:30 a.m.
+• Campus Resident: R*, S (Lomas)*, INS*, GR*, Y (Yale) & T* - Thursday, July 24 at 7:30 p.m.

-Proximity & Structure: G*, L*, P, T, and Y (Yale) zones - Tuesday, July 30 at 7:30 a.m.
+• Student Permits: G*, L*, P, Q*, T, Y (Yale), K & South - Tuesday, July 29 at 7:30 p.m.

-Summer term permits usually are available for purchase during the last week of May.
-Summer 2024 permits are currently unavailable for purchase.
+Summer term permits usually are available for purchase during the second week of May.
+Summer 2026 permits are currently unavailable for purchase.

 No. If you have a state-issued placard that has been issued to you, you have many accessible parking options around campus.
-You may park in any designated accessible parking space, any regular permitted space, and any pay station space (including parking structures).
+You may park in any designated accessible parking space, any regular permitted space and any pay station space (including parking structures).

 *Permits subject to eligibility criteria.